 The Plan Committee has discretionary authority to interpret Plan provisions and determine benefit eligibility.
 It must perform its duties legally and prudently, for the exclusive benefit of participants and their beneficiaries.
 The Committee attempts to make all decisions in good faith and in a uniform and nondiscriminatory manner.
-If you disagree with the MEBT Committee's determination of the amount of your benefits under MEBT or with respect to any other decision it makes regarding your interest in MEBT, there is an appeal procedure.
+If you disagree with the MEBT Committee's determination of the amount of your benefits under MEBT or with respect to any other decision the MEBT Committee may make regarding your interest in MEBT, there is an appeal procedure you may follow.
 In brief, if you are denied benefits in whole or in part, you may submit a formal claim in writing to the MEBT Committee.
 The MEBT Committee will then provide you: